getappmap/appmap-intellij-plugin/README.md

 - Test with all of Windows, Linux, macOS Intel, macOS M1 and each of IntelliJ Ultimate, IntelliJ Community.
 - Theme handling.
 If possible, the theme of the AppMap should follow IntelliJ's theme (light / dark)
 - ...

+## MVP Goals
+- Open .json.appmap files in the project FS in the AppMap viewer
+- Detect and reload AppMaps when files get changed on disk
+- Open source files referenced from AppMaps in split tab/window
+- "Open the most recently modified AppMap" action
+- Show error message when JCEF not available
+- Dark theme
+- Tested on Windows, macOS, Linux with the JDK shipped with the IDE
+- Address rendering issues on Linux
+- Version: 2021.3
+- Marketplace plugin description and docs
+- Published in JetBrains plugin repo so the plugin is easy to find and install from the IDE and online marketplace

+### not critical for MVP
+- light theme
+- optionally open .appmap.json files in a text editor

 ## Screenshot